hacksalot/HackMyResume/README.md

 ### Building PDFs

+*Users who don't care about PDFs can turn off PDF generation across all themes and formats with the `--pdf none` switch.*

 HackMyResume takes a unique approach to PDF generation.
 Instead of enforcing a specific PDF engine on users, HackMyResume will attempt to work with whatever PDF engine you have installed through the engine's command-line interface (CLI).